RedHatOfficial/ocp4-vsphere-upi-automation/README.md

 1. vSphere ESXi and vCenter 6.7 installed
 2. A datacenter created with a vSphere host added to it, a datastore exists and has adequate capacity
-3. Strongly recommend having a [helper node](https://github.com/RedHatOfficial/ocp4-helpernode) running in the same network to provide all the necessary services such as [DHCP/DNS/HAProxy as LB].
-If using **helper node**, the MAC addresses for the machines should match between repos.
+3. Assumes you are running a [helper node](https://github.com/RedHatOfficial/ocp4-helpernode) running in the same network to provide all the necessary services such as [DHCP/DNS/HAProxy as LB].
+Also, the MAC addresses for the machines should match between helper repo and this.
+If not using the helper node, the minimum expectation is that the webserver and tftp server (for PXE boot) are running on the same external host, which we will then treat as a helper node.
-   * The necessary services such as [DHCP/DNS/HAProxy as LB] must be up and running before this repo can be used
+   * The necessary services such as [DNS/LB(Load Balancer] must be up and running before this repo can be used
-   * This repo/approach works only when DHCP provides IP addresses for VMs.
+   * This repo works in environments where :
+     a.
+DHCP is enabled: Use vSphere OVA template or use PXE boot
+     b.
+DHCP is disabled: Use Static IPs and CoreOS ISO files
-4. Ansible 2.8.5 or 2.9.3 installed, ideally with **Python 3** on the machine where this repo is cloned
+4. Ansible (preferably latest) with **Python 3** on the machine where this repo is cloned
-   * To install a specific version of Ansible you can run a command like: `sudo dnf -y install ansible-2.8.5`

 ## Automatic generation of ignition and other supporting files

 ### Prerequisites
-> Pre-populated entries in **group_vars/all.yml** are ready to be used unless you want to customize further
+> Pre-populated entries in **group_vars/all.yml** are ready to be used unless you need to customize further
 1. Get the ***pull secret*** from [here](https://cloud.redhat.com/OpenShift/install/vsphere/user-provisioned)
 2. Get the vCenter details:
    1. IP address